Skip to content

 Queen Elizabeth University Maternity Hospital

-This face to face class is available for women who are struggling with Pelvic Girdle Pain (PGP) during their pregnancy.
+This face to face class is available for women who are experiencing PPGP during their pregnancy.
 This class runs at the Queen Elizabeth University Maternity Hospital once a week on a Thursday morning at 11.15am.
-If you think you are suffering from Pelvic Girdle Pain, please complete the following self-referral form.
+If you think you would benefit from this class please complete the following self-referral form.

 Physiotherapy led Care of your body during Pregnancy class